MarioDiCaprio/Spring-Data-JPA-Boilerplate/README.md

 following features:

 - A relational Database that is worked with using *Spring Data Jpa*
+    - A basic entity `User`
 - REST endpoints managed by Spring Controllers
+    - Basic login and registration system
 - Automated tests
 - Thorough documentation